polbeni/PyMCSP/README.md

 #### Crystal Structure Prediction

-To perform normal crystal stucture prediction select the option `1` and verify that all the inputs are correct.
-The calculations will start and a directory named `structures_files` will storage the generated and relaxed structures.
-If you want to perform calculations with different inputs (for example, with different materials), you should save the `structures_files` directory in another place, since every time PyMCSP is executed it overwrites this directory.
+To perform crystal structure prediction, select the option `1` and verify that all the inputs are correct.
+The calculations will start, and a directory named `structures_files` will store the generated and relaxed structures.
+If you want to perform calculations with different inputs (for example, with different materials), you should save the `structures_files` directory in another location, as each time PyMCSP is executed, it overwrites this directory.

-Pressure computations are performed selecting the option `2`.
+Pressure computations are performed by selecting the option `2`.
 The results will be saved in `structures_files/pressure_structures`.
-If you are interested in doing pressure calculations at different pressures, please save the `structures_files/pressure_structures` in a differnt directory, otherwise the former results will be overwritten.
+If you are interested in performing pressure calculations at different pressures, please save the `structures_files/pressure_structures` directory in a different location; otherwise, the previous results will be overwritten.

-To apply the generations loop implementation you should select the option `3`.
-The resulting structures will be stored in `structures_files/generations`, the results of the generation number i will be saved in `structures_files/generations/generation-i`, while the final structures will be in `structures_files/generations/final_structures`.
+To apply the generations loop implementation, select the option `3`.
+The resulting structures will be stored in `structures_files/generations`.
+The results of generation number $i$ will be saved in `structures_files/generations/generation-i`, while the final structures will be in `structures_files/generations/final_structures`.

+To perform pressure calculations or generations loops, it is necessary to have previously performed a crystal structure prediction calculation with option `1`, or provide the path to some of these results in the input file.

 #### Diffraction Study

-To do diffraction studies select the option `4`.

-It is also important that you previously generate structures with PyMCSP.
+To do diffraction studies, select the option `4`.A CSV file with the experimental data should be provided, with the $2\theta$ values in the first column and $I$ A crystal structure prediction calculation must have been performed previously, as the program uses the found structures to compare with the experimental diffraction data.
+From the experimental diffractogram, the software reconstructs a clean diffraction curve to compare with the theoretically computed curves.
+Using option `5`, it is possible to tune the generation of the clean diffraction curve.
+Manually introduce the number of prominence and width of the peaks to identify the peaks of interest.

 ## Authors